anthony9105/BrogrammersAuctions/README.md

-# BrogrammersAuctions
+# Brogrammer's Auctions
+by Baron, Anthony, Kaatihan

-Steps to compile and run in a terminal:
+# Steps to compile and run frontend in a terminal:
+1. make sure you are in the front_end_1/front_end_1/src directory
+2. enter: make
+3. enter: ./auction_system ../../../backend/current_users_accounts.txt ../../../backend/available_items.txt ./iofiles/daily_transaction1.txt reset
+4. the previous step takes the currentusers file first, then the availableitems file, then the transaction file to create, and optional argument "reset" which tells the frontend to reset the merged daily transaction file to empty or not.

+# Front end operations list:
+- Login (login)
+- Create (create)
+- Delete (delete)
+- Advertise (advertise)
+- Bid (bid)
+- Refund (refund)
+- Add Credit (addcredit)
+- List All Items (listallitems)
+- List All Users (listallusers)
+- Reset Password (resetpassword)
+- Logout (logout)
+- Cancel auction (cancel)
+- Cancel transaction [only when in the middle of a transaction] (canceltransaction)

+note: canceltransaction was not apart of the requirements (it was an added feature), which allows a user to cancel/exit out of a transaction they are in the middle of by entering: canceltransaction.
+This is different from the cancel auction (cancel) command.

+# To run the test script:
 1. make sure you are in the frontend directory
-2. enter:  g++ main.cpp user/user.cpp transactions/transaction.cpp transactions/create.cpp transactions/delete.cpp transactions/addcredit.cpp transactions/changePassword.cpp -o main
-3. enter: ./main ../files/DailyTransactions.txt ../files/CurrentUserAccounts.txt ../files/AvailableItemsFile.txt
-4. the previous step wants the path to the DailyTransactions.txt file first and then the CurrentUserAccounts.txt file after

-*To cancel out of a transaction enter exactly: cancel please*

-Mutliple terminals can run ./main ../files/DailyTransactions.txt ../files/CurrentUserAccounts.txt ../files/AvailableItemsFile.txt at the same time and work since the transaction files and current user accounts files are updated immediately rather than just after logout.

-To run the test script:
-1. make sure you are in the frontend directory
 2. run chmod +x testing.sh
 3. run ./testing.sh

-To run the backend prototype:
+# To run the backend:
 1. make sure you are in the backend/src directory
 2. run python backend.py or python3 backend.py

-To run the backend tests:
+# To run the backend tests:
 1. make sure you are in the backend/src directory
 2. run pytest

-To run the weekly script:
+# To run the weekly script:
 1. make sure you are in the front_end_1/src directory
 2. run chmod +x daily01.sh
 3. run chmod +x daily02.sh
-4. run chmod +x daily03sh
+4. run chmod +x daily03.sh
 5. run chmod +x daily04.sh
 6. run chmod +x daily05.sh
 7. run chmod +x daily01_content.sh